 - FOURTH TASK 1 POINT.

-CHILD MOVEMENT IS NOT SUCCESSFUL; INERTITY AND NON-DIFFERENTIATION OF MOVEMENTS IS NOTICED.
-THE CHILD DOES NOT HAVE A SEQUENCE OF MOVEMENTS, THE PACE OF MOVEMENT IS OR FAST OR SLOW, THE RHYTHM IS NOT REPRODUCED.
-THERE ARE EXTRA MOVEMENTS IN GREETINGS.
+THE CHILD IS NOT ABLE TO MOVE; INDERITY AND UNDIFFERENTIATED MOVEMENTS ARE NOTED.
+THE CHILD HAS NO SEQUENCE OF MOVEMENTS, THE TEMPOS OF MOVEMENTS IS EITHER FAST OR SLOW, THE RHYTHM IS NOT REPRODUCED.
+THERE ARE EXTRA MOVEMENTS WHEN GREETING.

-THE CHILD'S MOVEMENTS ARE NOT PRECISE; THE DYNAMIC ORGANIZATION OF MOVEMENTS IS NOTICED.
-THERE IS NO SEQUENCE OF MOVEMENTS, THE CHILD'S TEMP IS FAST OR SLOW, THE RHYTHM IS NOT REPRODUCED.
-THERE ARE EXTRA MOVEMENTS DURING GREETINGS.
+THE CHILD'S MOVEMENTS ARE NOT ACCURATE; THERE ARE DISORDERS IN THE DYNAMIC ORGANIZATION OF MOVEMENTS.
+THERE IS NO SEQUENCE OF MOVEMENTS, THE CHILD'S PACE IS FAST OR SLOW, THE RHYTHM IS NOT REPRODUCED.
+THERE ARE EXTRA MOTIONS WHEN GREETING.

-WHEN PERFORMING TASKS FOR DYNAMIC AND STATIC COORDINATION OF FINGER MOVEMENTS, A CHILD IS DIAGNOSED WITH DIFFICULTIES, BUT THERE ARE NO OBVIOUS VIOLATIONS.
-DURING THIS EXAMINATION, THE LIMITED VOLUME OF MOVEMENTS, DIFFICULTIES IN CHANGE OF THE SET POSITION OF THE FINGERS, REDUCED MUSCULAR TONE AND THEIR INSUFFICIENT ACCURACY ARE FIXED.
+WHEN PERFORMING TASKS FOR DYNAMIC AND STATIC COORDINATION OF FINGER MOVEMENTS, A CHILD HAS DIFFICULTIES, BUT NO OBVIOUS IMPAIRMENTS.
+WITH THIS EXAMINATION, LIMITATIONS IN THE VOLUME OF MOVEMENT, DIFFICULTIES IN CHANGING THE SET POSITION OF THE FINGERS, REDUCED MUSCULAR TONE AND INSUFFICIENT ACCURACY ARE FIXED.

-DYNAMIC AND STATIC COORDINATION OF THE FINGER MOVEMENTS IS FORMED, BUT THE VOLUME OF THE FINGER MOVEMENTS IS NOT COMPLETE ENOUGH.
-THE CHILD HAS A SENSE OF RHYTHM.
-NO EXTRA MOVEMENTS DURING GREETINGS.
+DYNAMIC AND STATIC COORDINATION OF MOVEMENTS OF THE FINGERS IS FORMED, BUT THE VOLUME OF MOVEMENTS OF THE FINGERS IS NOT COMPLETE ENOUGH.
+THE CHILD HAS FORMED A SENSE OF RHYTHM.
+THERE ARE NO EXTRA MOVEMENTS WHEN GREETING.

 FIFTH LEVEL (HIGH, FOURTEEN - THIRTEEN POINTS).

-DYNAMIC AND STATIC COORDINATION OF THE MOVEMENTS OF THE FINGERS ACTIVE, THE VOLUME OF MOVEMENTS IS FULL, THERE ARE NO REPLACEMENTS OF MOVEMENTS.
-THE COMPLETE FEELING OF RHYTHM IS FORMATED.
-RIGHT HAND LEADING.
-THE CHILD DOES NOT HAVE EXTRA MOVEMENTS WHEN GREETING.
+DYNAMIC AND STATIC COORDINATION OF MOVEMENTS OF THE FINGERS ACTIVE, FULL RANGE OF MOTION, NO REPLACEMENTS OF MOVEMENTS.
+A COMPLETE SENSE OF RHYTHM IS FORMED.
+RIGHT HAND IS LEADING.
+THE CHILD DOES NOT HAVE ANY EXTRA MOVEMENTS WHEN GREETING.

 Date of examination